Blaisedepauw/ada-website/datastory.md

 >Oh, pizza!

 **Professor:**
->Yes, that’s exactly right, Jason the Troublemaker!
+>Yes, that’s exactly right, Jason!
 But more seriously, these charts show us that, while some genres like Drama dominate globally across all regions, there are still marked cultural specificities.
-In East Asia, for instance, we see a strong presence of films centered around Japanese or Chinese themes—genres that reflect specific cultural traditions—just as Bollywood represents South Asia.
+In East Asia, for instance, we see a strong presence of films centered around Japanese or Chinese themes, genres that reflect specific cultural traditions, just as Bollywood represents South Asia.
 >
 >Meanwhile, Africa and the Middle East stand out with a notable share of documentaries and global cinema, even though these genres remain secondary.
 In North America, comedies play a major role, while in Oceania and Europe, there is significant diversity, with a strong proportion of global cinema alongside comedies.
 >